fudonglin/transformer/README.md

 # Implement Transformers from Scratch

-This repository provides an **unofficial PyTorch implementation of the Transformer architecture**.
-Before diving into the code, I highly recommend revisiting the original paper, [Attention Is All You Need](https://arxiv.org/pdf/1706.03762), as well as my [blog post](https://fudonglin.github.io/2025/07/04/transformer.html), which offers a step-by-step explanation of how Transformers work.
+This repository offers an **unofficial PyTorch implementation of the Transformer architecture** from scratch.
+If you're new to Transformers or want a refresher, I highly recommend reading the original paper, [Attention Is All You Need](https://arxiv.org/pdf/1706.03762), as well as my previous [blog post](https://fudonglin.github.io/2025/07/04/transformer.html), which walks through each component step-by-step.